yennanliu/spotify_recommend_playlist/README.md

 	- [.creds.yml](https://github.com/yennanliu/spotify_recommend_playlist/blob/master/.creds.yml)

 - Step 4
-	- Execute the following commands then run the web APP locally
+	- Execute the following commands (Method 1)then run the web APP locally
 	- The APP UI should be available at : http://127.0.0.1:7777/